LokaHQ/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 * You can submit your homework multiple times.
 In this case, only the last submission will be used.

 Deadline: February 7, 17:00 CET

+### My questions
+- Why is there a DAG run from today if I set start and end date?
+I happened for both taxi and FHV DAGs